Elliot-Chan-120/PRISM/README.md

 pipenv install
 ```

-Install PRISM in editable mode:
+Activate a virtual environment and install PRISM in editable mode:

 ```
+pipenv shell
 pip install -e .
 ```
 You can now access this program from anywhere in the terminal and go into the source file yourself and play around with the AI prompt or interpretation logic.